 Experiment description for participants

-Clearly state eligibility requirements, give a time estimate on how long it takes to complete the experiment, and describe what will types of responses may result in rejected work, if any.
-It is very important to pilot the online experiment in house to give a fair time estimate to the participants.
+Clearly state eligibility requirements, give a time estimate on how long it takes to complete the experiment, and describe which type of responses may result in rejected work, if any.
+As mentioned before, it is very important to pilot the online experiment in house to give a fair time estimate to the participants.
 A time estimate helps participants to determine if an experiment pays enough.
 Another consideration is to identify your research group.
 While remaining anonymous may help to protect the reputation of the research lab, stating affiliations helps to build trust with the crowdsourcing community.

 Validity checks